WellAlly Logo

 📍 Knee🔬 1 Related Lab Tests🔗 2 Related Terms

-Multiple Sclerosis Plaques on MRI
+Multiple Sclerosis Plaques on MRI: What It Shows, Cost & Pre

 Ovoid T2/FLAIR hyperintense lesions oriented perpendicular to lateral ventricles (Dawson's fingers); active plaques enhance with gadolinium; chronic lesions may appear as 'black holes' on T1